 Technical Approach/Relation to the Theme (15%) – The proposal topic, quality of the technical approach and fit to the theme of safety and health awareness for the steel manufacturing industry, the deliverables and overall quality of communication (clarity and completeness) in the proposal.

 Probability of Success/Benefit (15%) – The methodology used to approach the topic, including its widespread applicability to the steel industry and the thoroughness of the evaluation made by the submitting team.

 Qualifications (15%) – The expertise and capabilities of the team to bring the project to a meaningful on-time completion.
 Other factors considered under this criterion are project schedule including milestones, decision points and overall cost.

 Industry Awareness (55%) - The potential of the plan to promote a safe workplace for the steel manufacturing industry, to increase the number of students studying health and safety awareness in industry with a strong emphasis on steel manufacturing, to provide direct student interaction for awareness of the steel industry, and to recruit more of these students for employment in the steel industry.

 Selected recipients will be matched with a steel industry mentor from a conveniently located steel producing company willing to support the project.
-The company must be a member of SMA.
 If a suitable mentor cannot be confirmed within a reasonable amount of time, the grant will be void.